CSYE6225-SravantiKanchi/webapp/README.md

     scp -i ~/.ssh/sshkeyname webapp-main.zip root@IPV4:/root
     ```

-3. **Unzip the WebApp**: Log in to the server using the access command mentioned above, then unzip the repository:
+3. **Unzip the WebApp in CentOS**: Log in to the server using the access command mentioned above, then unzip the repository:

     ```bash
     unzip webapp-main.zip